 Burnished red pottery jar with shiny black band around the top.
 “Black topped ware” is the most prominent type of hand made pottery in the Predynastic Period and typical of Naqada I and early Naqada II periods.
 The ware acquired its name from its most distinct visual feature: a black band at the top of the vessel which was achieved by putting the vessel upside down in a bonfire.
 Those areas deprived of oxygen and smoked by the burning fuel would turn black in firing while the rest of the surface became a glossy red.
 Ovoid shape with flat base.
-Numbers marked on the base are now difficult to read, except 2205 in ink that is MacGregor's catalogue number.
+Numbers marked on the base are now difficult to read, except 2205 in ink which is Rev. William MacGregor's collection catalogue number.